 Fear #5: We fear what people will think.

-We’ve all had these thoughts—I know I have, but when I focus on this fear, this focus moves the spotlight to me instead of them.
-Then I can't really get to know my guest, I can't relax and enjoy the visit, and I forget what my goal really is: to love them into our family, to use our home to build God's kingdom.
+We’ve all had these thoughts—I know I have, but when I focus on this fear—it moves the spotlight to me instead of them.
+I can't really get to know my guest, I can't relax and enjoy the visit, and I forget what my goal really is: to love them into our family; to use our home to build God's kingdom.

-Last Thanksgiving we had invited a random mix of people over to our house.
+Last Thanksgiving we had a random mix of people over.
 After they left, it occurred to me that I hadn't cleaned our powder room.
-For a minute I thought “Oh no—I wonder what they thought of me!”
-Then I chuckled as I remembered a poster I recently saw: Excuse our mess—we LIVE here.
+For a minute I thought “Oh no—I wonder what they thought of me!”--then I chuckled as I remembered a poster I recently saw ”excuse our mess—we LIVE here”.
 I hope they felt like they were in a normal home, with people who aren't perfect, and who sometimes just don't have time to get the toilets cleaned!

 Fear #4: We fear it will take a lot of work.

 Working full time, volunteering at church and in the community, exercising, and doing household chores leaves little time for all the work it takes to entertain.
 Cleaning the house till it sparkles, cooking gourmet meals, and creating a fantastic centerpiece for the table all takes a whole lot of time.
 But wait a minute, is that really what people expect, and what we should expect of ourselves?